rgdalhazmi/Green_Lantern_3D_Model/README.md

 # Green Lantern 3D Logo Design

-A 3D model of the Green Lantern emblem, created using Onshape.

 ## 🛠️ Project Overview
 This project is a 3D CAD design inspired by the iconic Green Lantern logo.
 I picked the logo image, estimated its dimensions, and created the 3D model in Onshape with custom cuts and extrusion thickness.